cca/libraries_wagtail/docs/readme.md

 > gcloud components install kubectl minikube skaffold
 ```

 Docker Desktop provides nice visualizations of resources (images, volumes) as well as a set of command-line completions for the most popular shells.
-You may need to give it additional resources under Settings > Resources.
+We may need to give it additional resources under Settings > Resources.

 Minikube can also be configured to use more resources than the defaults: